Geonovum/ogc-api-features-guideline/Examples.md

 ### Gokoala BRT versus requirements

-The following findings show how Geoserver complies to the requirements.
+The following findings show how Gokoala with the OAF service for the BRT dataset complies to the requirements.

 #### OAS